thegodone/molds-branch/trunk/doc/README.txt

        The default value of the "diis_num_error_vect" is 5.
        The default value of the "diis_start_error" is 0.01.
        The default value of the "diis_end_error" is 10**(-8.0).

+       "two_elec_int" should be set as "on_node" or "direct".
+When the "on_node" is specifed, all two-core two-electron (2C2E) integrals are stored on every node.
+Namely, all node have all 2C2E integrals.
+       So, the "on_node" consumes a large amount of memory, but the "on_node" is fast.
+       On the otherhand, when "direct" is specifed, no 2C2E element is stored on memory nor disk.
+       Namely the 2C2E integrals are calulated every time when they are required.
+       The distributed storing of 2C2E integrals on multiple nodes is not implemented, unfortunately.
+       The default value of the "two_elec_int" is "on_node"

        "vdW" should be set as "yes" or "no".
        When "yes" is set, Grimmes's empirical van der Waals correction(D1, [G_2004]) is applied.